-- The truth about which pans have Teflon (hint – most of them).
+- The truth about Teflon non-stick pan’s health risks and which pans have Teflon.

-- And finally, the nine best non-Teflon, non-stick pans that blend safety and convenience – reviewed.
+- And finally, the best brands for non-stick cookware sets without Teflon that blend safety and convenience – reviewed.

 This way, you’ll keep your family safe while leveling up your cooking game.

 So let’s dive in!

 Why you need to ditch traditional non-stick cookware — and how to do it: